varnish/Varnish-Book/varnish_book.rst

    .. note::

       It's not common to modify ``thread_pool_stack``, ``thread_pool_add_delay`` or ``thread_pool_timeout``.
-      These extra assignments are for educational purposes, and not intended as an encouragement to change the values.
+      These assignments are for educational purposes, and not intended as an encouragement to change the values.

 HTTP
 ====

+..
+TODO for the author: Since this chapter is (only) a summary of the important parts of HTTP for Varnish, it will be updated at a later stage.

 *This chapter is for the webdeveloper course only*